 The Wilderness Center also features a "high-elements" ropes course and a 50-foot "Alpine Tower" constructed to help participants develop both self-sufficiency and team relationships.
-These additions in the 1990s have allowed TresslerCare to develop a related series of team- and self-esteembuilding workshops for church, community, and business groups.
+These additions in the 1990s allowed TresslerCare to develop a related series of team- and self-esteem-building workshops and retreats for church, community, and business groups.

-TresslerCare, under the direction of Administrator Dennis Hockensmith, has received awards for its outstanding service to youths in special need and attracted skilled staff leadership including, in 1994, Eric Krohn, who originated the wilderness programs, and George Eckenrode and James Kohler, responsible for the school and wilderness courses, respectively.
+Under the direction of Administrator Dennis Hockensmith, TresslerCare has received awards for its outstanding service to youths in special need and attracted skilled staff leadership including, in 1996, Eric Krohn, who originated the wilderness programs, and George Eckenrode and James Kohler, responsible for the school and wilderness services, respectively.

 Beyond serving the needs of youths, the program has promoted ties to the community by advocating public service, with Wilderness School youths and those on the 30-day challenge participating in a variety of projects to better the community.
-One example in 1993 was the school youths' participation in a summer employment-training program, in which the funds they earned were returned to their home counties for use as restitution for victims of youth offenses.
+Youths, for example, have taken part in employment-training programs in which funds earned are returned to their home counties for use as restitution to victims of youth offenses.